RadhikaRJ/RadhikaRJ/README.md

 <br>

-<p>I'm Radhika, a passionate full-stack developer who loves to code innovative and challenging web applications and software products.
+<p>I'm Radhika, a passionate full-stack developer who loves to code for creating innovative and challenging solutions to real-world problems, and develop web applications.
 Additionally, I'm well-versed in the domain of AI, ML, and Data Visualization and have worked with Big Data Technologies such as Apache Hadoop, Apache Spark & Apache Kafka.
 I am open to collaborating on projects on GitHub and am a novice open-source contributor.
 Currently, I am actively seeking internship opportunities and full-time opportunities for Software Engineering/Software Developer roles.
-To know more about me, check out my portfolio.
 <br><br>
 To know more about me, <a href="https://radhika-portfolio.netlify.app/">check out my portfolio.</a>
 <br>